deka108/slackbots/respondToBot/README.md

-# respondToBotCommand
+# respondToBot Slackbot

-Trigger bot to sned a random message when detecting another bot user's message sending activities.
+Triggers the slackbot to sned a random message when detecting another bot user's message sending activities.

 ## Prerequisites